 If you’re wondering what the big deal is about root words, the answer is simple.
 Root words allow your child to supersize their vocabulary without memorizing a large stack of flashcards.

 With root words, knowing one word unlocks a host of new words.
+Their reading comprehension gets a huge boost.
 For instance, if your child knows that graph means “write,” they’ll be better equipped to decipher words like calligraphy and autograph.

 In addition to this, knowing root words improves spelling, gives your child added confidence, and supports their overall academic learning.